-Most four-person low-income limits are the higher of: (a) 80 percent of the area median family income, or (b) 80 percent of the State non-metropolitan median family income level.
-Because the very low-income limits are not always based on 50 percent of median, strictly calculating low-income limits as 80 percent of median could produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
-The calculation normally used, therefore, is to set the four-person low-income limit at 1.6 (i.e., 80%/50%) times the relevant four-person very low-income limit.
-The only exceptions are that the resulting income limit may not exceed the U.S. median family income level (\$75,500 for FY 2019) except when justified by high housing costs; and once adjusted, the four-person low-income limit decrease is limited to five percent or, if increasing, capped at the greater of five percent or twice the national change in median income (which is 10 percent for FY 2019).
+Most four-person low-income limits are the higher of: (a) 80 percent of the median family income, or (b) 80 percent of the State non-metropolitan median family income level.
+Because the very low-income limits are not always based on 50 percent of median, however, calculating low-income limits as 80 percent of median could produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
+The calculation normally used, therefore, is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
+The two exceptions to this practice are that the four-person low-income limit may not exceed the U.S. median family income (\$78,500 for FY 2020) except when justified by high housing costs; and once adjusted, the four-person low-income limit decrease is limited to five percent or, if increasing, capped at the greater of five percent or twice the national change in median income (which is 7.9 percent for FY 2020).
 Use of very low-income limits as a starting point for calculating other income limits tied to Section (3)(b)(2) of the U.S. Housing Act of 1937 has the effect of adjusting low-income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.